 (order by the correct ISBN)

-The nursing program has arranged group HESI testing sessions in Vermillion, Sioux Falls, Rapid City, Pierre and Watertown for $37.
+The nursing program has arranged group HESI testing sessions in Vermillion, Sioux Falls, and Rapid City for $37.
 Space is limited in each section.

 If you are unable to attend one of the testing sessions, you will be required to take the examination at one of the approved Prometric testing centers at the cost of approximately $85.
-For information on testing at a Prometric center, contact Beth Melstad at 605-658-5600.
+For information on testing at a Prometric center or if you have questions, contact Beth Melstad at 605-658-5600.

 If you are a prospective student with a disability and need accommodations during the entrance testing, please contact the director of Disability Services at least seven days before the testing date at: